 This study was funded by:

-- Academy of Sciences (Prague).
+- Academy of Sciences of the Czech Republic.
 Institute of Sociology

 - Deutsche Forschungsgemeinschaft (Germany) (Grant Number 1996 survey: WE 1019/9-1)

 - Center for the Study of Democracy (Bulgaria).
 Vitosha Research

 - Open Society Fund-Sofia (Bulgaria)

 Subject Terms: cultural attitudes, discrimination, education, employment, employment history, fathers, government services, household composition, income, income distribution, income estimates, industry, job satisfaction, job training, life satisfaction, moral judgement, occupational categories, occupational status, political affiliation, political attitudes, political participation, quality of life, race, religious affiliation, social attitudes, social inequality, social issues, social justice, social status, trust in government, voting behavior, workers

 Universe: Citizens aged 18 and older in the following countries: Bulgaria, the Czech Republic, Estonia, Germany (in 1991 West Germany and East Germany), Great Britain, Hungary, Japan, the Netherlands, Poland, Russia, Slovakia, Slovenia, and the United States.
 Please see the "Methodology of the 1991 ISJP Survey" and "Methodology of the 1996 ISJP Survey" sections of the ICPSR codebook for further information in regard to universe.